erisruna/erisruna.github.io/content/workshop4/_index.md

 ##### **Contributed talks:**

 Prospective participants are welcome to submit an extended abstract using the following [indico page](https://indico.gssi.it/event/759), with up to 2 pages of technical content, including references.
 When submitting, please use the following [template](https://ftudisco.gitlab.io/data/template_abstract.tex).
-It is not necessary to entirely fill the two pages, especially if you have a paper published on the topic (in which case you can [provide the link to that paper](https://sites.google.com/view/lrma25/home/abstract-submission#h.2wl49uxqupkx))
+It is not necessary to entirely fill the two pages, especially if you have a paper published on the topic, in which case please provide the link to that paper when submitting the abstract.

-Abstracts accepted by the scientific committee will be assigned to either an oral or poster presentation (you can indicate your preference when [submitting your paper](https://sites.google.com/view/lrma25/home/abstract-submission#h.l1olxqd8rb4n)).
+Accepted abstracts will be assigned to either an oral or poster presentation (you can indicate your preference when [indico page](https://indico.gssi.it/event/759)).

 Deadline for submission: **28 February 2025**.

-The workshop is organized as part of the intensive thematic semester on “hidden structures and pattern analysis” within the school of mathematics at GSSI.
+The workshop is organized as part of the intensive thematic semester [Particles, Fluids and Patterns: Analytical and Computational Challenges](https://trimester2025.math.gssi.it/) within the school of mathematics at GSSI, and is funded by the program grant "Pattern Analysis and Engineering", within the "Dipartimenti di Eccellenza" framework.